damachine/coolerdash/README.md

 # CoolerDash 🐧

-### Displays real-time sensor on an AIO liquid cooler with integrated LCD displays.

 ###### This tool is intended to simplify display real-time sensor on an AIO liquid cooler LCD displays.

 ###### I made the tool because the LCD display of my NZXT Kraken 2023 under Linux does not correspond to the desired features like under Windows. :P